 - swimming – no luck yet, I’ve tried him a few times once in the river and once in a lake but he’s flatly refused in both cases.
 Even when there is an adult golden retriever goading him into getting in and teaching him the ropes.
 I’ve no doubt it will come, maybe when his proper coat grows out.

-Just like his size I keep having to remind myself he’s only 4 months old, he’s doing really well when you factor that in.
+I keep having to remind myself he’s only 4 months old, he’s doing extraordinarily well when you factor that in.

 A day in the life